-Each profession has a domain or miniverse within which boundary lay all of the knowledge, practice, “theories”, information in fact everything there is that pertains to that universe.
-The variable of interest must therefore come from that domain and therefore to have content validity the instrument must test everything that pertains to that variable.
-For the most part content validity is most pertinent to exams, surveys, tests etc. but it can and does extend beyond that.
-In principle to have content validity the instrument must be free from factors that have nothing to do with the variable being measured.
+Each profession has a domain or mini-universe within which boundary lay all of the knowledge, practice, “theories”, information in fact everything there is that pertains to that universe.
+The variable of interest must therefore come from that domain; and therefore to have content validity, the instrument must test everything that pertains to that variable.
+For the most part content validity is most pertinent to exams, curricula, surveys and tests etc., but it can and does extend beyond that.
+In principle, to have content validity, the instrument must be free from factors that have nothing to do with the variable being measured.
 If a test is designed to determine the presence of stability of the shoulder it should not at the same time measure mobility.
-In addition factors not associated with variable should not influence the test; for example in the case of the stability measurer of the shoulder language difficulties between the tester and the subject should not be an issue.
+In addition, factors not associated with variable should not influence the test; for example, in the case of the stability tester, language difficulties between the tester and the subject should not be an issue.

-For the clinician content validity really becomes a case of is this particular piece of research of any interest to me or not.
+For the clinician, content validity really becomes a case of is this piece of research of any interest to me or not.
 An example would be the clinical prediction rule concerning the criteria necessary to predict that a lumbar manipulation will be successful.
-If these criteria are not present how much difference would it make to my decision to carry out such a manipulation once the decision to do so has been reached.
-The answer is no because I have no other treatment that is indicated that is indicated.
-It might have content validity if it could be shown to have some bearing on risk management but at the moment it does not and so is of no interest to the clinician.
+If these criteria were not present, how much difference would it make to my decision to carry out such a manipulation once the decision to do so has been reached?
+The answer is none because I have no other treatment that is indicated by the diagnosis.
+It might have content validity if it could be shown to have some bearing on risk management but, currently, it does not and so is of no interest to the clinician.

 Construct Validity

 This is the ability of an instrument to measure a variable of a concept or even the concept itself, a very difficult thing to do as most if not all concepts are multidimensional as are their variables.
-So to do this the concept is redefined for the purposes of measurement.
+In order to do this, the concept is redefined for the purposes of measurement.
 How well it is redefined is a measure of construct validity.
-For example pain is about as multidimensional as you can get so the instrument may measure pain behaviors such as activities of daily living, functional movements, physical activity levels, , or it may use pain reports, physiological measures, concentration difficulties etc. Providing all of these are within the domain of the researcher, that is they have content validity, and that they have face validity then it can be said that pain is being measured to one extent or another.
+For example pain is about as multidimensional as you can get so the instrument may measure pain behaviors such as activities of daily living, functional movements, physical activity levels, or it may use pain reports, physiological measures, concentration difficulties etc. Providing all of these are within the domain of the researcher, that is they have content validity, and that they have face validity then it can be said that pain is being measured to one extent or another.

 Much of what we do as clinicians is based on construct rather than criterion validity.
 We know the systems we are working with from anatomy, physiology and biomechanics and we know how they become dysfunctional through pathology so we can design a treatment or test based on this knowledge.